websitesbycss/prose/docs/SPEC.md

 - "Get started" button proceeds to step 2

 **Step 2 — Model download**
+- Before downloading, shows a RAM picker with three options:
+  - **4GB or less** — recommends `llama3.2:3b` (~2GB download, fast but basic)
+  - **8GB** — recommends `mistral:7b` (~4GB download, best for writing tasks)
+  - **16GB or more** — recommends `mistral:7b` (~4GB download, runs comfortably)
+- The selected model is stored in `AppSettings.ollamaModel` and used for all Ollama calls going forward
-- Explains the one-time download clearly: model name, size (~4GB), and that it never happens again
+- After the RAM picker, explains the one-time download clearly: model name, size, and that it never happens again
-- "Download now" button starts the Ollama pull
+- "Download now" button starts the Ollama pull for the selected model
 - Shows a progress bar with percentage and download speed
 - Handles errors gracefully: if download fails, shows a retry button with the specific error reason
 - On completion, transitions directly to the dashboard